pfheatwole/thesis/meta/discussion.rst

   Ooh, but "wind vector" typically refers to the horizontal component only.
   Dare I use *air velocity* for 3D local wind?

-* I'm assuming that the wind field regression model would capture all the information about the wind field, but does the fact that the pilot chose to core in a particular way contain any information that would not be capture by the wind field estimate?
-Would there be any "residual information" in the paraglider track once you have the wind field regression model?

 ********
 Chapters